 CUECs are critical for user auditors.
 If the service organisation’s controls are designed on the assumption that the user entity performs certain controls, and the user entity fails to implement those controls, the combined control environment has a gap.
 The user auditor must evaluate whether the user entity has implemented the CUECs identified in the ISAE 3402 report.

-For Type 1 Reports
+For Type 1 reports

 1. Obtain the service organisation’s description of its system